Nicky Wroe

-Nicholas "Nicky" Wroe (born 28 September 1985) is an English professional footballer who plays as a midfielder, most recently for Boston United.
+Nicholas "Nicky" Wroe (born 28 September 1985) is an English professional footballer who plays as a midfielder, most recently for Curzon Ashton.

 Club career

 Barnsley

 Born in Sheffield, South Yorkshire, Wroe came through the youth system of Barnsley and during a match for their academy he was sent off for violent conduct, which resulted in him receiving a three-match ban.
 He made his first team debut on 3 May 2003 against Wigan Athletic in the Second Division.
 He signed a new contract with Barnsley in December 2004, which would expire in the summer of 2007.
 He joined Bury on a one-month loan on 9 February 2007, making his debut in a 4–0 defeat against Wycombe Wanderers in League Two on 17 February.
 The loan was extended for a second month in March and he finished the spell with five appearances.

 Hamilton Academical and York City

 He signed for Scottish First Division side Hamilton Academical on a one-match contract in August 2007.
 He made his debut in a 2–1 defeat against Ayr United in the Scottish Challenge Cup, but was released by Hamilton after the game.
 He signed for York City in the Conference Premier towards the end of the transfer window after playing a match for the reserve side, during which he picked up a knock and so was unable to make his debut against Rushden & Diamonds.
 He eventually made his debut in a 2–0 defeat to Stevenage Borough on 15 September 2007.
 He was rested for York's Conference League Cup match against Northwich Victoria in February 2008.
 He missed the remainder of the 2007–08 season due to a knee problem, with his last game being a 4–0 victory against Stafford Rangers on 8 April 2008.
 He finished the season with 40 appearances and 10 goals.
 York manager Colin Walker exercised his option for Wroe's contract to be extended for the 2008–09 season in April 2008, but was transfer listed in May after claiming he did not want to play for the club.